Mike Zunino Player Props: Guardians vs. Astros

 Astros Pitching Rankings

-- The pitching staff for the Astros has a collective 9.5 K/9, the fourth-best in the league.
+- The 9.6 strikeouts per nine innings compiled by the Astros pitching staff leads MLB.

-- The Astros have a 3.31 team ERA that is No. 1 among all league pitching staffs.
+- The Astros' 3.30 team ERA is No. 1 among all MLB pitching staffs.

-- The Astros rank 13th in baseball in home runs allowed (67 total, one per game).
+- Astros pitchers combine to give up the ninth-fewest home runs in baseball (67 total, one per game).

-- France makes the start for the Astros, his seventh of the season.
-He is 1-1 with a 3.44 ERA and 29 strikeouts through 34 2/3 innings pitched.
+- The Astros will send Bielak (3-2) out to make his seventh start of the season.
+He is 3-2 with a 3.35 ERA and 30 strikeouts in 37 2/3 innings pitched.

-- In his most recent time out on Sunday, the righty went seven innings against the Los Angeles Angels, allowing one earned run while surrendering three hits.
+- The right-hander's last time out was on Monday against the Toronto Blue Jays, when he threw 6 2/3 innings, surrendering three earned runs while allowing 10 hits.

-- In six games this season, the 28-year-old has an ERA of 3.44, with 7.7 strikeouts per nine innings.
-Opponents are batting .231 against him.
+- The 27-year-old has amassed an ERA of 3.35, with 7.2 strikeouts per nine innings, in seven games this season.
+Opponents are batting .291 against him.

 © 2023 Data Skrive.
 All rights reserved.